NVIDIA/TensorRT-Model-Optimizer/docs/source/getting_started/windows/_installation_standalone.rst

 **4. Setup ONNX Runtime (ORT) for Calibration**

 The ONNX Post-Training Quantization (PTQ) process involves running the base model with user-supplied inputs, a process called calibration.
 The user-supplied model inputs are referred to as calibration data.
-To perform calibration, the base model must be run using a suitable ONNX Execution Provider (EP), such as *DmlExecutionProvider* (DirectML EP) or *CudaExecutionProvider* (CUDA EP).
+To perform calibration, the base model must be run using a suitable ONNX Execution Provider (EP), such as *DmlExecutionProvider* (DirectML EP) or *CUDAExecutionProvider* (CUDA EP).
 There are different ONNX Runtime packages for each EP:

 - *onnxruntime-directml* provides the DirectML EP.
 - *onnxruntime-gpu* provides the CUDA EP.